mjcconsulting/awsdemou-functions/README.md

-# awsdemou-functions
+# AWS Demo University Functions

-AWS Demo University Functions
+This is a repository containing Lambda Functions and Layers for the AWS Demo University Role Play Exercise.